TheDahv/link-keeper/README.md

 * Keeps a local and permanent copy of links I like.
 * I create myself.
 This is a fun learning project for me!

+##Installation
+I haven't decided what language to write this in yet.
+I don't know.

 ##Usage
 None of this actually exists yet.
 Think of this as '[README driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).'